Unlocking Financial Clarity: How Smartwebs’ HOA Accounting Empowers Community Managers

 Step 5: Maintain and Update Records

-HOAs must maintain accurate records of beneficial ownership information and update these records as necessary.
-Additionally, any changes in ownership or control must be reported to FinCEN within 30 days.
-This ongoing requirement emphasizes the importance of regular reviews of your association’s ownership structure.
+HOAs must maintain accurate and up-to-date records of beneficial ownership information, ensuring these records are updated as necessary.
+Furthermore, any changes in ownership or control must be promptly reported to FinCEN within 30 days.
+This ongoing requirement underscores the importance of conducting regular reviews of your association’s ownership structure to remain compliant.

 Record Maintenance Best Practices